mogenius/docs/mogenius/docs/development/deploying-services.md

 **How to deploy**
 When adding a service, select "Container image".
 On the following page set the container image you want to deploy.
 Here's how the form field works:
-- Per default, we use the Docker registry.
-Just enter the image name and the desired tag, e.g. nginx:latest.
+- By default, we use the Docker registry.
+Just enter the image name and the tag you want to use, e.g. nginx:latest.
 - To use a different registry, specify the full path to the image (e.g. ghcr.io/nginx:latest).
-- In the dropdown menu you can select container images in mogenius, based on previous builds.
-Whenever a build is finished in the CI/CD pipeline of a cloudspace that you have access to, this container image can be selected in the dropdown.
-This is useful, if you work with the same service across multiple cloudspaces, to deploy much faster and more efficiently.
+- In the drop-down menu, you can select container images in mogenius that are based on previous builds.
+Whenever a build is completed in the CI/CD pipeline of any cloudspace you have access to, that container image can be selected from the dropdown menu.
+This is useful when working with the same service across multiple cloudspaces for faster and more efficient deployment.

-After defining the container image, there are several optional settings.
+After you define the container image, there are several optional settings.
-- Enter a container **image command** that will be executed at deployment.
+- Enter a container **image command** that will be executed during deployment.
-- Create a **repository secret**, if the targeted container registry requires a secret.
+- Create a **repository secret** if the targeted container registry requires a secret.
-- Define **command arguments** that will be executed in your container.
+- Define **command arguments** to be executed in your container.

 Next, it is necessary to define the [resource limits](../cloud-management/resource-management.md#allocating-resources-when-you-create-a-service) of your service as well as the port.
 Optionally, you can add [environment variables](environment-variables-and-secrets.md) to your service.

-Once you entered the settings, hit "Create service" and your service will be deployed from the container image.
+Once you have made the settings, click "Create service" and your service will be deployed from the container image.